MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-analyze-spark.md

 3. Use the **&#9655; Run cell** button on the left of the cell to run it.

     > **Note**: Since this is the first time you've run any Spark code in this session, the Spark pool must be started.
-This means that the first run in the session can take a few minutes.
+This means that the first run in the session can take a minute or so to complete.
 Subsequent runs will be quicker.

 4. When the cell command has completed, review the output below the cell, which should look similar to this: